'Salem's Lot (film): Plot

-In 1975, writer Ben Mears returns to his hometown of Jerusalem's Lot to write a book about his childhood.
-He befriends and starts a romantic relationship with Susan Norton, a young woman who lives locally with her overbearing mother and dreams of leaving town.
-Meanwhile, middle school student Mark Petrie finds himself the target of a school bully and meets school teacher Matt Burke.
-A strange European man called Straker opens an antique store in town and moves into the long-abandoned Marsten House, which has a history of murders.
-Straker has a large coffin shipped into the house and placed in the basement.
-Straker kidnaps one of Mark's friends Ralphie and sacrifices him to his master, a vampire called Kurt Barlow.
-A search party is unsuccessful in finding the boy and the residents blame newcomer Ben.
-An unseen creature attacks Ralphie's brother Danny and he later dies, apparently from pernicious anemia.
+In 1975, author Ben Mears returns to his former hometown of Jerusalem's Lot looking for inspiration for a new book.
+He befriends and starts a romantic relationship with Susan Norton, a young woman who lives locally with her overbearing mother and who yearns to leave the small town.
+Meanwhile, 11-year-old Mark Petrie finds himself the target of a bully at his new school, and meets school teacher Matt Burke.
+A strange European man named Straker opens an antique store in town and moves into the long-abandoned Marsten House, which has a history of murders.
+Straker has a large crate (covertly containing a coffin and his vampire master, Kurt Barlow) shipped from overseas to Salem's Lot, where he has it placed in the basement of the house.
+Straker kidnaps one of Mark's school friends, Ralphie Glick, and offers him as a sacrifice to Barlow.
+An unseen creature attacks Ralphie's brother, Danny, who later dies, apparently from pernicious anemia.
 After his funeral, Danny emerges from his coffin, now a vampire, and bites gravedigger Mike.

 Matt encounters a sickly Mike at a bar and invites him to stay the night before taking him to a doctor.
-After noticing a set of strange symptoms, Matt suspects that Mike has been turned into a vampire.
+Noticing a set of strange symptoms, Matt suspects that Mike is being turned into a vampire.
 After witnessing Danny fly into his house through a window, Matt flees and tells Ben and Susan.
-Along with Dr. Cody and Sheriff Gillespie, the group examines Mike's now lifeless body although Matt does not tell Cody or Gillespie about what he saw.
-Later that night, Mike returns, fully turned into a vampire, but Matt is able to ward him off with a cross.
-Danny attempts to trick Mark into letting him into the house but Mark resists and also fends off Danny.
-Mark researches how to kill vampires.
-The next day, Dr. Cody is informed that Danny and Ralphie's mother has been found dead from the same disease that killed her son.
-After discovering that Mike's body has also vanished, Cody finds an injured Matt and he tells her, Ben, and Susan about the vampires and how to defeat them.
+Along with Dr Cody and Sheriff Gillespie, the group examines Mike's now lifeless body although Matt does not tell Cody or Gillespie about what he saw.
+Later that night Mike returns, fully turned into a vampire, but Matt is able to ward him off with a cross.
+Meanwhile, Danny wakens Mark and gets him to let him into his house, but Mark resists and also fends off Danny with a cross.
+An avid horror buff, Mark researches how to kill vampires.
+The next day Dr Cody is informed that Danny and Ralphie's mother has been found dead from the same disease that killed her son.
+After discovering that Mike's body has also vanished, Cody finds an injured Matt and he tells her, Ben and Susan about the vampires and how to defeat them.